SurlyMae/jekyll-now/about.md

 ### Now that we have that out of the way...

 Hi, I'm Ashly!
 I work as a developer in beautiful Salt Lake City, Utah, and volunteer in the tech community whenever I can.
-I was a in management accounting for a decade before I became a developer.
+I was in accounting for a decade - most recently as a Financial Controller - before I became a developer.
 When I'm not in front of a computer, you can find me enjoying the culinary delights of downtown SLC, lounging poolside in Vegas, or hibernating in my house with a good historical book.